The Trust has a long tradition of working with partners, both locally and further afield, sharing clinical knowledge and management expertise.

 We are currently focussing on how an effective hospital group might be governed and how we capture the ways of working and culture that we believe are the essential ingredients for success.

 To find out more about the Foundation Healthcare Groups three 'clinical faculties' in cardiology, paediatrics and vascular services, read the report 'The vanguard of clinical collaboration'.

 We have also received £3 million in funding for 2017-18 from NHS England to continue this partnership work.

 We are working with the other accredited trusts – Northumbria Healthcare NHS Foundation Trust, the Royal Free NHS Foundation Trust and Salford Royal NHS Foundation Trust – to share our ideas and plans as we each explore different approaches to the concept of a hospital group.

 Decoding DNA: the 100,000 Genomes Project

-By the end of 2017, we plan to recruit more than 3,000 people to take part in the 100,000 Genomes Project, a groundbreaking initiative that aims to decode the DNA sequences of 100,000 genomes from people who have a rare disease or condition.
+We are part of the 100,000 Genomes Project, a groundbreaking initiative that aims to decode the DNA sequences of 100,000 genomes from people who have a rare disease or condition.

 Innovation impact stories